 The pleasant female voice on the radio described the composer as a Renaissance Man.
 She elaborated with the words “musician, writer, and painter, among other things”.
 I couldn’t help but think, That sounds like me!

-I am so passionate about reading that I finally created a novel of my own, and hopefully a few more to come.
-Over the years I have engaged in all sorts of arts and crafts, including sewing, gardening, and even putting together bird feeders using vintage dishes, wire, and beads.
-But the 1940’s sewing machine my mother gave me is long gone, I sold all of the bird feeders when I left my yard behind, and most of the other crafts in my life have given way to a new-found passion for acrylic paint.
-With four family members who are painters in their own right, I often wondered if I would ever create something of beauty on a canvas, especially after this nightmare experience I had as a child.
-In December of 2018, while investigating abstract art, I stumbled upon paint pouring and decided to give it a try.
-Interspersed in this post are some of the pieces I have made (and sold).
+I am so passionate about reading that I finally wrote a novel of my own, and should the stars align, a few more to come.
+Over the years I have engaged in all sorts of arts and crafts, including cross stitch, sewing, gardening, jewelry making and even putting together bird feeders using vintage dishes, wire, and beads.
+But the 1970’s sewing machine my mother gave me is long gone, I sold all of the bird feeders when I left my yard behind, and most of the other crafts in my life have given way to a new-found passion for acrylic paint.
+With four family members who are painters in their own right, I often wondered if I would ever create something of beauty on a canvas, especially after the nightmare experience I had at ten.
+In December of 2018 (while investigating abstract art), I stumbled upon paint pouring and decided to give it a try.
+Interspersed in this post are some of the pieces I have made (and sold or given as gifts).

 We have all heard the saying,